EU Graduate Research Workshop

 Western U.S. Graduate Research Workshop on the European Union

-The European Union Center at the University of Washington is pleased to announce and solicit applications for the Western U.S. Graduate Research Workshop on the European Union, to be held at the University of Washington, Seattle on April 12 – 13, 2019.
-Doctoral students are invited to present research proposals and work with faculty mentors and peers to fine tune their work in a supportive roundtable environment.
+Organized by the UW Jean Monnet Center of Excellence with co-funding from the European Union’s Erasmus+ Program, the 2022 Western U.S. Graduate Research Workshop on the European Union will take place at the University of Washington on April 22-23, 2022.
+Doctoral students will present research proposals and work with faculty mentors and peers to fine tune their work in a supportive roundtable environment.